 Inside Göss - the world's first major carbon-neutral brewery

-In this exclusive video, Heineken invites edie for a tour of its Gösser brewery, to see first-hand the transition from heritage brewery to state-of-the-art sustainability goldmine.
+In this exclusive video, Heineken takes edie on a tour of its Gösser brewery, providing a first-hand experience of the transition from a heritage brewery to a state-of-the-art sustainable operation.

 Video: Inside Göss - the world's first major carbon-neutral brewery

-Now producing 1.4 million bottles of Austria’s Gösser lager every day, this traditional brewery is powered entirely by renewable and re-usable energy sources, including hydropower, solar PV, waste heat from a neighbouring sawmill, and biogas generated via an innovative spent grain fermentation process.
+Now producing 1.4 million bottles of Austria’s Gösser lager every day, the brewery is powered entirely by renewable and re-usable energy sources including hydropower, solar PV, waste heat from a neighbouring sawmill, and biogas generated via an innovative spent grain fermentation process.

-What’s more, the brewery has delivered major improvements in resource efficiency, with a new boiling system requiring less electricity and water; 90% of waste heat generated in the brewing process re-used to heat water; and a huge 90% of standard 0.5L beer bottles returned, cleaned (with steam generated from the spent grain fermentation process), and reused.
+The brewery has also delivered major improvements in resource efficiency, with a new boiling system requiring less electricity and water; 90% of waste heat generated in the brewing process re-used to heat water; and a huge 90% of standard 0.5L beer bottles returned, cleaned (with steam generated from the spent grain fermentation process), and re-used.

 'Gift for life'

-In the video, edie meets the man behind the plan - Göss Brew Master, Andreas Werner, who has spearheaded the site’s 10-year sustainability journey.
+In the video, edie meets the man behind the transformation – Göss brew master Andreas Werner, who has spearheaded the site’s 10-year sustainability journey.

 “We started with the idea to reduce our consumptions and then we came to a deeper understanding of consumer habits and of our losses, and we came up with new ideas we never had before,” Werner says in the video.

 “All of the things we invested in had a positive business case – we always had an open ear for our ideas because we had a business case in our hand; we could prove that our measures would not make beer production more expensive.